corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 ##### Caching Proxy Limitations

-Based on the configuration mentioned previously, if there is no expiry routine set in place the call will always return a value if it has managed to save one at any point in time.
+Based on the configuration mentioned above, if there is no expiry routine set in place, the call will always return a value if it has managed to save one at any point in time.
 This effectively means that the system can operate as normal without a running Identity Manager Service as long as the CRL is valid.